Merri/react-lazy/README.md

 delay as it depends on connectivity.
 You can make the experience less flickery by adding a transition when image is loaded (a bit harder to develop) or by giving `Lazy` a large cushion (500 pixels or more) to load image before it is actually in the viewport.
 Using both strategies together is recommended.
-You can test the experience on your own site by dropping mobile connection to 2G / edge.
+You can test the experience on your own site by dropping mobile connection to slow 3G.

 Chrome developer tools also has network throttling so you don't need to get yourself into a train to nowhere to test how well or poorly your site works in high latency conditions.
 However it is also recommended you do get yourself into a